eclipxe13/cmdlnprint/README.md

 it does not make the same results as firefox + cmdlnprint and it has a lower set of parameters.
 But is a reasonable headless option with good results.

+Based on electron-printer is [Athena](http://www.athenapdf.com/) Drop-in replacement for wkhtmltopdf using Docker, Electron and Go.

 ## Why this plugin exists?

 Sometimes you need to automate the process of printing a webpage to a local